As a green burial advocate and consultant, I make sure that families are aware of this option for final body disposition.

 - 250 pounds of carbon dioxide, mercury, sulfur dioxide, hydrochloric acid

-In North Carolina, there are seven cemeteries which allow for green burial.
+In North Carolina, there are nine cemeteries which allow for green burial.
 A hybrid cemetery is a conventional cemetery offering the option for burial without the need for a vault (partial, inverted or otherwise), a vault lid, concrete box, slab or partitioned liner.
 Hybrid Burial Grounds shall not require the embalming of decedents and must allow for any kind of eco-friendly burial containers including shrouds.
 A natural cemetery requires the adoption of practices/protocols that are energy-conserving, minimize waste, and do not require the use of toxic chemicals.
 A Natural Burial Ground achieves Green Burial Council certification by prohibiting the use of vaults (partial, inverted or otherwise), vault lids, concrete boxes, slabs or partitioned liners, and by prohibiting the burial of decedents embalmed with toxic chemicals, as well as by banning burial containers not made from natural/plant derived materials.
 It must have in place a program of Integrated Pest Management (IPM) and be designed, operated and maintained to produce a naturalistic appearance, based on use of plants and materials native to the region, and patterns of landscape derived from and compatible with regional ecosystems.
 A conservation burial ground, in addition to meeting all the requirements for a Natural Burial Ground, must further legitimate land conservation.
 It must protect in perpetuity an area of land specifically and exclusively designated for conservation.
 A Conservation Burial Ground must involve an established conservation organization that holds a conservation easement or has in place a deed restriction guaranteeing long-term stewardship.

 - Historic Oakwood Cemetery, Raleigh (hybrid)